On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Introduction and Main results

 \subsection{The empirical measure on the small components}

 The large deviations of the empirical measure of the connected components have been studied by Andreis et al.~\cite{LDPinhomo}.
-As a byproduct, we know that, for any $k\in\N^{|\cal{S}|}$, the number of the connected components with $k_s$ type $s$ vertices for all $s\in\S$, denoted by $t_n(k)$, is approximately $h(k)n$ for $n$ large, where
+As a byproduct, we know that, for any $k\in\N^{d}$, the number of connected components with configuration $k=(k_s,s\in\cal{S})$, denoted by $t_n(k)$, is approximately $h(k)n$ for $n$ large, where

-and $\cal{T}$ is the set of spanning trees on $[|k|]$, $E(T)$ is the set of edges of tree $T$ and $(x_1,\cdots,x_{|k|})\in\S^{|k|}$ is a vector such that $k_s=\sum_{i=1}^{|k|}\ind{x_i=s}$.
+and $\cal{T}(k)$ is the set of spanning trees on $[|k|]$, $E(T)$ is the set of edges of tree $T$ and $(x_1,\cdots,x_{|k|})\in\S^{|k|}$ is a vector such that $k_s=\sum_{i=1}^{|k|}\ind{x_i=s}$.